EmbarkStudios/cargo-deny/docs/src/cli/common.md

 * `debug`
 * `trace`

+### `--format`

+The format of the output of both log and diagnostic messages.

+Possible values:

+* `human` (default) - Output for the pesky humans
+* `json` - Each log message/diagnostic is outputted as a single line JSON object

+### `--color`

+Whether coloring is applied to human-formatted output, using it on JSON output has no effect.

+Possible values:

+* `auto` (default) - Coloring is applied if the output stream is a TTY
+* `always` - Coloring is always applied
+* `never` - No coloring is applied for any output

 #### `-t, --target`

 One or more platforms to filter crates with.
 If a dependency is target specific, it will be ignored if it does not match at least 1 of the specified targets.
 This overrides the top-level [`targets = []`](../checks/cfg.md) configuration value.

 #### `--context` (deprecated)

 The directory used as the context for the deny, if not specified, the current working directory is used instead.
 Must contain a Cargo.toml file.